ChemTorch Overview#

 3. Data Splitter — Divides data into train/val/test sets.
 Returns a DataSplit object:

-from chemtorch.components.data_pipeline.data_splitter import RatioSplitter
+from chemtorch.components.data_pipeline import RatioSplitter

 splitter = RatioSplitter(train_ratio=0.8, val_ratio=0.1, test_ratio=0.1)